Jamie Searle: Early life

 Searle was born in 2000 in Whakatāne, and played for Whakatāne Town, Tauranga City and Cambridge FC in his early years.
 He completed his secondary education at St Peter's School in Cambridge, south-east of Hamilton.

 Club career

 Melville United and Aston Villa

 Searle began to play for the first team of Melville United during his time at school, making three appearances over three years.

 Searle's manager at Melville United, Sam Wilkinson, organised a month-long trial with Aston Villa, and after impressing in friendly matches he signed his first professional contract in August 2019.
-For the first half-year, either his father or his mother was living with him in Birmingham; since the beginning of the COVID-19 pandemic, he has lived on his own.
+For the first half-year, either his father or his mother was living with him in Birmingham; during the COVID-19 pandemic he lived on his own.

 Swansea City

 After his time at Aston Villa, Searle trialled for Blackpool, Sunderland and Swansea City; in July 2020, he signed a one-year contract with Swansea.
 On 15 June 2021, he signed a one-year extension, with a club option to extend for another season.
 He was released by Swansea City at the end of his contract on 30 June 2022.